Azure/azure-osconfig/docs/architecture.md

 ## 3.4.
 AIS Client

-The agent uses HTTP helper APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to make GET and POST requests to the [Azure Identity Services (AIS)](https://azure.github.io/iot-identity-service/) (identity, key, certificates) to build the device/module identity to connect to the IoT Hub with.
+The Agent uses HTTP helper APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to make GET and POST requests to the [Azure Identity Services (AIS)](https://azure.github.io/iot-identity-service/) (identity, key, certificates) to build the device/module identity to connect to the IoT Hub with.

 ## 3.5.
 IoT Hub Client

-The agent's IoT Hub Client uses the IoT Client APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to connect to the [IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/), receive Desired Twin updates, and make Reported Twin updates.
+The Agent's IoT Hub Client uses the IoT Client APIs from the [Azure IoT PnP C SDK](https://github.com/Azure/azure-iot-sdk-c) to connect to the [IoT Hub](https://learn.microsoft.com/en-us/azure/iot-hub/), receive Desired Twin updates, and make Reported Twin updates.

 The IoT Hub Client does not attempt to parse the property values.

 ## 3.6.
 Desired and Reported Twins

-The twins start empty and gradually get filled in with content (desired, from the remote authority and reported, from the device).
+The Twins start empty and gradually get filled in with content (desired, from the remote authority and reported, from the device).

-When the agent starts, it receives the full Desired Twin and dispatches that to the platform.
-From there on, incremental changes of the Desired Twin are communicated to agent, one (full or partial) property at a time.
+When the Agent starts, it receives the full Desired Twin and dispatches that to the Platform.
+From there on, incremental changes of the Desired Twin are communicated to the Agent, one (full or partial) property at a time.

-In the opposite direction, the OSConfig agent periodically updates the Reported Twin with one property value at a time, reading via the platform from the modules.
+In the opposite direction, the OSConfig Agent periodically updates the Reported Twin with one property value at a time, reading via the Platform from the Modules.

 ## 3.7.
 MPI Client

-The agent implements an MPI Client and it uses it to make Management Platform Interface (MPI) calls to the platform as IPC REST API calls over HTTP and the Unix Domain Sockets (UDS).
+The Agent links to the common MPI Client library and it uses it to make Management Platform Interface (MPI) calls to the Platform as IPC REST API calls over HTTP and Unix Domain Sockets (UDS).

 # 4. OSConfig Management Platform